 It’s fair to say that no homeowner likes the idea of sharing their beloved home with pests.
-However, it’s also fair to say that household pests are a fact of life, and it’s incredibly unlikely that you will go through life without the occasional unwelcome visitor.
+However, it’s also fair to say that household pests are a fact of life, and it’s incredibly unlikely that you will go through life without the occasional unwelcome visitor or pest problem.

-One of the most important aspects of controlling the pests that choose to invade your home is quick identification.
+One of the most important aspects of controlling a pest problem that choose to invade your home is quick identification.
 The longer an infestation is allowed to flourish untouched, the worse the problem becomes— and the more challenging it becomes to eradicate.
 By learning to spot the signs of pests as soon as possible, you can proactively deal with the issue and return your home to its preferable, liveable, unintruded-upon state.

 Below are five key signs that you may be sharing your home with more than your family members

-If you pull a bag of flour from the back of your cabinets and it has a hole in it, that’s not necessarily a sign of concern.
+If you pull a bag of flour from the back of your cabinets and it has a hole in it, that’s not necessarily a sign of a pest problem.
 However, if you pull multiple food items out and find they also have holes, then it’s time to take action.

 The most likely cause of these mysterious holes is mice or cockroaches, both of which can be potentially harmful to human health.
 While the occasional unexplained hole can be chalked up to bad packaging or poor storage, if the problem becomes chronic, it’s time to call in a specialist.